-The row of almshouses was rebuilt in 1862.
-There are however few date plaques on other dwellings on the estate.
+The row of alms-houses were rebuilt in 1862.
+There are however few date plaques on other dwellings.
 There is a date of "1869" on the gable end of the Carpenters Workshop, at the rear of 24 The Green.
+(The Blacksmithy, run by the Gosling family was at no 25).